DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 ![](../assets/kube-17.png)

 - ClusterIP is a virtual IP address that doesn't exist on the network.
-- Pods access the n/w through the **kube-proxy** running on the node, and that uses packet filtering to send the virtualIP to the real endpoint.
+- Pods access the n/w through the **kube-proxy** running on the node, and that uses packet filtering to send the virtual-IP to the real endpoint.
-- Services can exist intependently of any other parts of the app
+- Services can exist independently of any other parts of the app
 - Services keep their IP addresses as long as they exist
 - Services have a controller that keeps the endpoint list updated whenever there are changes to Pods, so clients always use the static Virtual IPs and the Kube-Proxy always has the up-to-date endpoint list